Potatodead777/Biometric-Authentication-App/README.md

 The extension works similar to the website, the user can request a password if the website the user is currently on is stored in the server.

 The main goal of this project was to complete a project lifecycle of a full-stack development project while focusing on security by design.

+Installation instructions can be found in the appendix of the report.